RESILIENT PEOPLE PODCAST

 As the operator of a personnel agency which specialized in home care and nanny services, she felt uniquely positioned to help mothers undergoing the heavy demands of cancer treatments.
 By having this purpose, she also believed that it helped her get better.

+Switching careers at any point in your life can be hard, but doing it in midlife can come with extra challenges.
 At a time when many women are seeking a way to reinvent themselves, Audrey's story is a powerful message for midlife women that it is never too late to learn something new and to feel that you are making a difference in the world.

+Hi everyone!
+It's Janet Fanaki and I'm back with Season 3 of the RESILIENT PEOPLE podcast.
+We're doing things a little differently this year.
 For the first two seasons, we met regular people from around the world who are admired for their resilience.
 Men and women who have experienced major life challenges, found a purpose from these events and are now inspiring others to be resilient too.

+As a midlife, single mom I have now found myself looking to other midlife women for guidance and inspiration.
 So this new season of RESILIENT PEOPLE will be exploring the stories of women who have encountered various challenges and found that this latest chapter is one of the best and most rewarding of their lives.
+The aim is to show that we are always evolving and big exciting changes can still come our way.
+Even in the midlife years.

 Meet grief coach Sherrie Dunlevy.
 She is the creator of the Graduating Grief Academy and her goal is to help people find joy again while living with loss.
 As she says, “For 13 years following his death, I would describe myself as a mother who was existing, not really living.
 I was surviving, but I certainly wasn’t thriving.”